shubhxms/collison/content/blog/_index.md

 title: "Blog"
 ---

- Most of my writing can be found on my Substack, this is where I save some of the most important posts.
+this is an archive of all my posts. you can subscribe to my writing on my [substack](https://shubhxms.substack.com/),